kometenstaub/csv-to-md/README.md

 You can:

 - add everything as YAML frontmatter
+- only write the contens of the CSV files as inline YAML (instead of having the contents as frontmatter YAML and/or Markdown)
 - choose the delimiter of your CSV files
 - the maximum file name length
 - from which column the file name should be generated
-- choose the markdown formatting for each column
+- choose the Markdown formatting for each column
 - write the chosen settings to `saved_settings.py`
-- or read settings you set before.
+- read settings you set before.

+File name collisions are handles by appending `_<number>` to the file name.

 ## How it works